BinTianqi/OwnDroidDocs/docs/ManagedProfile.md

 Options:

+- `API22` Migrate account
+  - `API26` Keep account in main user
-- Skip encryption (Require API24 or above, no actual effect)
+- `API24` Skip encryption
+- `API33` Offline provisioning

-When creating work profile, Android system will install another OwnDroid to the work profile, that OwnDroid will become a Profile owner
+When creating work profile, Android system will clone OwnDroid into the work profile and set it as Profile owner

 ::: info Work profile in WearOS